-Tired of your 3 year old wetting their pants during the day?
+Tired of your 3 year old wetting their pants?
 Learn how to finally stop daytime potty training accidents once and for all.

 Even though you put your child in undies all day, he’ll hold it in until he’s had an accident.
 He doesn’t seem to care that he pees in his underwear, and sometimes even does it on purpose or for attention.
 You’ve found him hiding in the corner to pee even though the potty seat was right next to him.

-Despite all your attempts with potty training, he’s still having accidents.
+Despite all your attempts, your 3 year old won’t potty train and is still having accidents.

 Or perhaps he had been doing so well with using the toilet but is suddenly starting to pee in his pants.
 You have no idea why he regressed, and can’t help but feel disappointed and frustrated with his behavior.